opencloudengineer/Calculator/README.md

 and then

 ## ./node-modules/.bin/electron-packager .
-KalC --asar --overwrite
+Calculator --asar --overwrite

 ##### Also included nthRoot function which can be use to used to calculate nth root of any number 'm' by calling as nthRoot(m,n).